 31. Patch up old plastic tarpaulins and create a cozy garden tent for your kids.

 Thanks for doing your part to clean up our planet!
 Which ways to recycle your home waste were new to you?
-Which ones do you do already?
+Which recycling tips do you do already?